 How to Take Amazing Product Images for Under £75

-The product images are your one and only chance to showcase just how special your items are.
-So, your media has to be absolutely perfect as unprofessional photos will only leave an unprofessional impression on your customer.
+Product images are your one and only chance to showcase just how special your items are.
+So, your media has to be absolutely perfect as unprofessional photos will make your entire ecommerce website design look unprofessional.

 Get a Good Camera

 Obviously, at the very least you need some kind of camera.
 The first thing you could do is see if anyone in your friendship group owns a high quality DLSR (Digital Single Lens Reflex).
 Ask them if you could borrow it and promise you’ll take good care of it.

 If not, don’t worry.
 Today’s smartphones are now so good, that you can now use your own personal iPhone, Samsung or Google phone to take professional level photos.
 Just make sure that your camera is powerful enough.
 The more megapixels the better – if your phone can take pictures that are around 12 mega pixels, that’s great.

 If you’ve got a rubbish phone and don’t want to upgrade, then find a friend who does have a good phone and will let you borrow it, because it will make all the difference to your product photos.